manchester-predictive-healthcare-group/CHI-MRC-multi-outcome/Project 4 Joint Risk Prediction Two Survival Processes/Readme.txt

 p5: Fit the models for the clinical example.
 The predicted risks for the multistate model are generated using the .qsub file.
 p6: Produce calibration plots, traceplots and tables for the clinical example.
 p9: Report event rates as requested in peer review.

+The expSurvModel_ files (.rds and .stan) are the specification of models to be used when fitting frailty models.
+Contains vectorized and non-vectorized specifications, and weibull/exponential hazards.